-Department of Sociology & Legal Studies; School of Public Health & Health Systems, University of Waterloo
+Department of Sociology & Legal Studies and School of Public Health Sciences, University of Waterloo

 Cooke, M., & O’Sullivan, E. (2014).
 The Impact of Migration on the First Nations Community Well-Being Index.
 Social Indicators Research, 122(2), 371-389.